Benjamin-Trict/Toontown-Infinite-Remastered/README.md

 - Added ~fillJury and ~stun commands to the CJ.  ~fillJury can also be followed by the number of seats you want to fill in the cannon round if you don't want to seat all 12.
 It only works during the cannon round, and only once you're inside a cannon.
 - Fixed the factory back to its original difficulty.
 - There are no cogs walking around in Bossbot HQ.
 - Debugs for boss health are included.
-For those who don't know how they work, (if enabled) every time you damage a boss, a debug whisper will alert you how much health the boss has left. - https://imgur.com/cUlO0Qj
+For those who don't know how they work, (if enabled) every time you damage a boss, a debug whisper will alert you how much health the boss has left. - https://imgur.com/cUlO0Qj  To enable this feature, once in-game type "~config suite debugs-on".
+Additionally to turn them off again you can type "~config suite debugs-off".

 For anyone who still wants the server from January of 2015, here's the file in a .7z format: https://www.mediafire.com/file/mushfxwaqv7yxxh/Toontown-Infinite.7z/file